UAL-RE/lc-containers_vms/episodes/containers-part1.md

 - "Think of a container as a shipping container for software - it holds important content like files and programs so that an application can be delivered efficiently from producer to consumer.
-An image is more like a read-only manifest or schematic of what will be inside the container.""
+An image is more like a read-only manifest or schematic of what will be inside the container."
 (from [Jacob Schmitt](https://circleci.com/blog/docker-image-vs-container/))
 - If you are familiar with object-oriented programming, you can think of an image as a class, and a container an object of that class.